CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 #### Mocking 3rd party contracts

-If you read the above section you will have a gist of the amount of setup work you will have to do by mocking out your contracts as your mocking and trying to progress with a test you may get caught up when you realise your contracts interact with Terraswap, Anchor or some other service out in the IBC.
+If you read the above section you will have a gist of the amount of setup work you will have to do by mocking out your contracts as your mocking and trying to progress with a test you may get caught up when you realize your contracts interact with Terraswap, Anchor or some other service out in the IBC.
 No biggie right?

-You'll start off just trying to mock out one of these services in the exact same way as we did above only to realise, wait, we need access to the code.. the contract code is what we import to get `execute, instantiate, query`.
+You'll start just trying to mock out one of these services in the exact same way as we did above only to realize, wait, we need access to the code.. the contract code is what we import to get `execute, instantiate, query`.
 But then you notice protocols don't include their contract code in their rust packages!
 They only include what you need to interact with them i.e msgs and some helpers.

 All hope is not lost however you can still progress by trying to make a thin mock of whatever service you interact with.
-The process of doing so is similar to what you will do with mocking your own contracts (described above) except you will need to fill in all the functionality.
+The process of doing so is similar to what you will do with mocking your contracts (described above) except you will need to fill in all the functionality.
 This is made easier because you can also a smaller ExecuteMsg with only the func you use or a MockQuery handler with only the queries for example.
-Here is an example of our own mock third-party contract:
+Here is an example of our mock third-party contract:

 ```rust
 pub fn contract_ping_pong_mock() -> Box<dyn Contract<Empty>> {